mac-codes/NETpractice/README.md

 * `DELETE`: Delete an item of data

 ### RESTful APIs
-Web services that adhere to REST.
+Web services that adhere to `REST`.
 They are defined through
 * a Base URI.
 * HTTP methods mentioned above
 * A media type for the data, such a JSON or XML